 One of the widely accepted reasons for the failure of formal education systems is simply that children have not been equipped in their nursery school years to deal with school life.
 The aim of The Perivoli Schools Trust is to see primary school dropout rates decline and for children to get more out of their formal education.

-The Programme run by the Perivoli Schools Trust shows nursery school teachers through a course of twelve Training Modules delivered over a two year period how to manage their class rooms, how to make educational toys out of waste materials and, in doing so, the value of play which is otherwise not well understood across the region.
+The Programme run by the Perivoli Schools Trust shows nursery school teachers through a course of fourteen Training Modules delivered over a two year period how to manage their class rooms, how to make educational toys out of waste materials and, in doing so, the value of play which is otherwise not well understood across the region.